A. Office of the University Ombudsman

 E. Graduate Student Rights and Responsibilities

 The Graduate Student Rights and Responsibilities document describes procedures for channeling graduate student complaints, grievances, and concerns to faculty, staff and administrators for appropriate action.
 In conjunction with this document, graduate students must adhere to the Graduate School’s Policies and Procedures available on the Graduate School’s website: http://gradschool.wsu.edu/policies-procedures/.
-While these rights and responsibilities outline the complaint process, students are encouraged to seek guidance and advice from the Graduate School Associate Deans on conflicts that may arise at any point during their course of study at the University.
+While these rights and responsibilities outline the complaint process, students are encouraged to seek guidance and advice from the Graduate School Associate or Assistant Deans on conflicts that may arise at any point during their course of study at the University.

 This document covers policies and guidelines pertaining to academic advancement and grievances only.
 Student disciplinary proceedings for misconduct including plagiarism and cheating are covered by the policies and procedures in the Standards of Conduct for Students contained in Washington Administrative Code (WAC) Chapter 504-26.
 For disciplinary matters, please view the information at the following links: